Kinetic theory of discontinuous shear thickening of a moderately dense inertial suspension of frictionless soft particles: The basis of the kinetic theory of inertial suspension of soft particles

 It is straightforward to rewrite Eq.~\eqref{Liouville_shear} as

 for the one-body distribution function.

 Equation \eqref{Liouville_hydr} can be rewritten as

-Based on the argument of this Appendix, we can use the additive approximation of three contributions for the equation of the one-body distribution function.
-Based on the results of the arguments in this Appendix, we obtain Eq.~\eqref{eq:kinetic_eq}.
+Through the argument of this appendix, we can use the additive approximation of three contributions for the equation of the one-body distribution function.
+As the result of the arguments in this appendix, we obtain Eq.~\eqref{eq:kinetic_eq}.